jh3nd3rs0n/jargyle/src/site/markdown/userguide/cli.md

 jargyle manage-socks5-users USER_REPOSITORY add
 ```

-`USER_REPOSITORY` is the the user repository described in the
+`USER_REPOSITORY` is the user repository described in the
 [help information](../reference/cli-help-info.md#help-information-for-manage-socks5-users)
 for the command `manage-socks5-users`.

 Once you have run the command, an interactive prompt will ask you for the new
 SOCKS5 user's name, password, and re-typed password.
 It will repeat the
 process to add another SOCKS5 user if you want to continue to enter another
 SOCKS5 user.
-If you do not want to enter any more SOCKS5 users, the new SOCKS5
+If you do not want to enter more SOCKS5 users, the new SOCKS5
 users will be saved.

 Command line example: